Getting started with Mailparser

 Mailparser strives to make the setup as easy and fast as possible.
 Once you created your free account, Mailparser will guide you step by step through the process of setting up your email parser.
 In most cases, you’ll have a reliable email parsing solution within a couple of minutes.
 Follow the steps below and liberate your email data now!

-The basic steps of the setting up your account are the following
+The basic steps of setting up your account are the following

 - Create a free account